George Soros conspiracy theories: Background

 Antisemitic conspiracies about a Jewish world order or Jewish people as tools of the antichrist have existed for centuries.
 Scholars agree many of these conspiracies were adapted to a modern era when The Protocols of the Elders of Zion was published in 1905.
 The fraudulent text was developed by the Tsarist secret police of Russia and claimed to expose a Jewish plot of world domination.

 The antisemitic conspiracies that were modernized through the Protocols were then applied to George Soros's narratives.
 Soros's philanthropic efforts with the Open Society, founded in 1979, supported democracy movements in Eastern Europe and funded liberal causes in Western democracies.
 After the fall of Soviet Russia, Soros began funding academic and grant programs.
-In fact, his activity in Russia became so pronounced that Russians developed a word 'Sorosovat,' meaning to seek a grant from any quarter.
-By the mid-1980s, the KGB had sought to discredit George Soros's reputation.
+In fact, his activity in Russia became so pronounced that Russians developed a word, "Sorosovat", meaning to seek a grant from any quarter.
+By the mid-1980s, the KGB had sought to discredit Soros's reputation.

 Non-governmental organizations became targets of scrutiny in Russia.
 In 1995, Nezavisimaya Gazeta published a Federal Counterintelligence Service report which accused the Soros-funded International Science Fund of espionage.
 In 1999, Dmitry Ryurikov, a foreign affairs advisor to Boris Yeltsin, would give a speech at the Nixon Center in Washington D.C. and blame NGOs, and Soros specifically, for being part of the New World Order trying to destroy Russia.
 In 2015, Russia passed a series of anti-NGO laws.
-Many of the George Soros conspiracies and links to antisemitic tropes are tied to the framing of NGOS as being connected to the New World Order, international bankers, or the antichrist.
+Many of the Soros conspiracies and links to antisemitic tropes are tied to the framing of NGOs as being connected to the New World Order, international bankers, or the antichrist.